vietvho/aura-defi-terminal/README.md

 # Aura DeFi Terminal ⚡️

-A professional, high-performance DeFi Dashboard and Trading Terminal built exclusively for the **Solana Blockchain**.
+A Demo, high-performance DeFi Dashboard and Trading Terminal built exclusively for the **Solana Blockchain**.

 ## 🌟 Features